Customizing NetSuite Dashboards

 In addition to determining the portlet type and visualization that you want, you can also name the portlet and set your desired number of visible rows (max 200).

-KPI Meter
+NetSuite Dashboard KPI Meter

 netsuite kpi meter portlet

-KPI Scorecard
+NetSuite KPI Scorecard Portlet

 kpi scorecard portlet

-Displaying Lists on Dashboards
+Displaying Lists on the Dashboard

 Another portlet available to you is Lists.
 If you drag and drop it onto your dashboard and then click into the portlet settings, you can see this is an easy way to list any specific list you may want.